tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/environment_models.rst

 * `Gravity field variation models <https://py.api.tudat.space/en/latest/gravity_field_variation.html>`_, to be assigned to the :attr:`~tudatpy.numerical_simulation.environment_setup.BodySettings.gravity_field_variation_settings` attribute of :class:`~tudatpy.numerical_simulation.environment_setup.BodySettings`.
 Note: this attribute is a list, and any number of variation models may be added.

-   * These models provide various ways in which to define the time-variability of a body's (spherical harmonic) gravitaty field.
+   * These models provide various ways in which to define the time-variability of a body's (spherical harmonic) gravity field.
    * Unlike most environment models, the gravity field variations are stored inside the gravity field model, rather than directly in the body object.

 * `Rotation models <https://py.api.tudat.space/en/latest/rotation_model.html>`_, to be assigned to the :attr:`~tudatpy.numerical_simulation.environment_setup.BodySettings.rotation_model_settings` attribute of :class:`~tudatpy.numerical_simulation.environment_setup.BodySettings`.